Santander Cycles: History

 In August 2007, the Mayor of London, Ken Livingstone, announced that he was planning to implement a cycle-hire scheme modelled on the successful Vélib' network in Paris.
 Following discussions with the Mayor of Paris, Livingstone instructed transport officials to study the Paris and similar schemes, and draw up proposals for London.
 Discussions were conducted between Transport for London (TfL), the London boroughs and transport commissioners from Lyon, Brussels, Vienna, Berlin, Munich, Oslo and Copenhagen.

 In February 2008, plans for the London cycle-hire scheme were officially unveiled by Livingstone.
 The CTC and Green Party hailed the proposals as revolutionary.

 The scheme commenced operations as Barclays Cycle Hire on 30 July 2010, with 5,000 bicycles and 315 docking stations distributed across the City of London area and parts of eight London boroughs.
 The scheme was at first located mainly within the central zone, roughly bounded by the Zone 1 area of the TfL zoning system.
-The initial target was for it to comprise 400 docking stations when complete, at roughly 330-yard (300-metre) intervals.
+The initial target was for it to comprise 400 docking stations when complete, at roughly 300 m intervals.
 The initial planning and implementation costs were expected to total more than £140 million over the first six years of the project, exclusive of operating costs.

 Initially, the scheme required initial payment of registration and membership fees to be paid in exchange for an electronic access key, but on 3 December 2010 this was changed to allow casual cycle hires by non-members who have a valid credit or debit card.

 The project was expected to cost £140 million for planning and implementation over six years, potentially the only TfL system to fully fund its annual cost of operation, a goal originally estimated to take two to three years.
 The cost including installing the docking stations at around £200,000 each.

 Between December 2010 and the end of May 2013, the scheme had registered 22 million rides without a death.
 The first fatality of a user of the scheme occurred in July 2013.
-A 20-year-old woman, Philippine De Gerin-Ricard, was killed outside Aldgate East Underground station after being struck by a lorry, prompting a protest ride calling for improved separation between cycle routes and other traffic.
+A 20-year-old woman, Philippine De Gerin-Ricard, was killed outside station after being struck by a lorry, prompting a protest ride calling for improved separation between cycle routes and other traffic.